10 FREE ways to choose a random winner

 8.24: Promoters of prize draws must ensure that prizes are awarded in accordance with the laws of chance and, unless winners are selected by a computer process that produces verifiably random results, by an independent person, or under the supervision of an independent person.

-This is the best way to choose your winner if you have access to a numbered list – eg. a spreadsheet of email addresses.
+Random.org is the best way to choose your winner if you have access to a numbered list – for example, a spreadsheet of email addresses.
 On the website, enter the maximum number (eg. if you have 125 entrants, it’s 125) and click to generate a random number between 1 and 125.
-Then go back to your list – that number entry is your winner.
-You can also use their List Randomizer by pasting in your list of names – use this function, and your list will be shown in random order – most people choose the the top name/email address/entry as the winner.
+Then go back to your list/spreadsheet – that number line on your spreadsheet is the winner.
+You can also use their List Randomizer by pasting in a list of names – use this function, and your list will be shown in random order.
+Then simply choose the the top name/email address/entry as the winner.

-The Random Name Picker is fun if you want to record or broadcast your random prize draw live.
-Simply click the arrow, paste in your list of names and click to select one at random from the spinning wheel.
+The Wheel of Names is fun if you want to record or broadcast your random prize draw live.
+Simply type in your list of names then spin the wheel!

-Tweetdraw will give you a random winner for a Twitter retweet or hashtag promotion.
-Enter the tweet URL to select a random retweet (you can only link to one tweet for this method).
-You can also choose a random tweet using a set hashtag – this is a better option if you’ve sent several tweets about the competition.
+Tweetdraw will give you a random winner for a Twitter retweet promotion that has 3000 or less RTs.
+Authorise access to your Twitter account by logging in, then enter the tweet URL to select a random retweet (you can only link to one tweet using this method).
+Unfortunately Tweetdraw no longer offers the option to choose a random winner from a hashtag, you would have to use a paid tool like Woobox for this.

 7. Pick Giveaway Winner

 Perfect for bloggers who run comment-to-win giveaways, install this WordPress plug in, and access it via your Tools menu.
 Select a blog post, and it will choose a random comment and show you their name and email address.
 You can even tell it to discard multiple entries from the same person.